-Update, January 27, 2018: Three more women have some accused Jeremy Piven of sexual assault.
-A report on Buzzfeed detail alleged assaults of Susan McCain Olson who was an extra on the set of the film Lucas in 1985, an anonymous executive for a prominent international organization who he met in Montreal around 1994, and Diane Gonzalez who was an extra on the set of Ellen in 1996.
-All of the women tell similar stories, alleging that Piven aggressively sought sex from them and pinned or held them down against their will at some point in their encounter.
-All three got away before the situation escalated.
+Update, January 27, 2018: Three more women have some forward and accused Jeremy Piven of sexual assault.
+A report on Buzzfeed detail assaults of Susan McCain Olson who was an extra on the set of the film Lucas in 1985, an anonymous executive for a prominent international organisation who he met in Montreal around 1994, and Diane Gonzalez who was an extra on the set of Ellen in 1996.
+Piven denies all of the allegations.

 Update, November 8, 2017: Yet another woman has accused Jeremy Piven of sexual assault.
 On Thursday, Tiffany Bacon Scourby told People that the actor "jumped on top of" her in his hotel room in 2003.
 According to People, Scourby had met Piven the night before, and had visited his hotel room under the impression that he would be taking her to a taping of Late Night with Conan O'Brien as his guest.